 The 1.2-litre engine is the cheapest way into Golf SV ownership and despite it’s small size it provides the small MPV with decent, if not above class average, pace.
 0-62mph in under 11 seconds is reasonable while a combined fuel economy of 56mpg is commendable.
 That being said the 1.2-litre can feel overwhelmed when the car is full of passengers or luggage.
-It emits 117g/km of CO2 for a £30 yearly road tax bill.
+It emits 117g/km of CO2.

-There is also a 1.0-litre petrol available for BlueMotion models that can achieve a fuel economy of 62.8mpg while being slightly above the 100g/km tax-free threshold at 105g/km of CO2.
+There is also a 1.0-litre petrol available for BlueMotion models that can achieve a fuel economy of 62.8mpg whilst being at 105g/km of CO2.

 VW Golf SV diesel engines

 The diesels are still very capable, although testers feel that the 1.6-litre TDI isn’t as smooth or quick as it could be, despite hitting 70mpg.
-It is, however, the cleanest engine and the only one eligible for free road tax tanks to CO2 emissions of 95g/km.
+It is, however, the cleanest engine thanks to CO2 emissions of 95g/km.
 The tried and tested 2.0-litre TDI, however, is recommended by many as it is as strong as ever, and although it isn’t the quietest around, it can manage 60mpg with ease while the sub 10 seconds to 62mph mean it’s decently fast.
 VW’s seven-speed DSG automatic (six speed in the 2.0 TDI) is as slick and easy as ever, but testers feel the smooth six-speed manual is the choice for most.

 Two versions are available, with 85 PS and 110 PS outputs.
 On paper, the 85 PS car struggles a little for performance, at 13.2 seconds to 60 mph, but the 110 makes a better fist of things with a 10.7-second sprint and up to 56.5 mpg economy with the optional dual-clutch gearbox.
 Vehicle tax is just £30 a year.